jithinlalk25/ThemeGPT/README.md

 2. Click the ThemeGPT extension icon in your Chrome toolbar
 3. Select your preferred theme from the available options
 4. Enjoy your personalized ChatGPT experience!

-## 🎨 Available Themes

-- Light Theme
-- Dark Theme
-- And more...

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- ChatGPT for their amazing platform
-- All contributors and users of ThemeGPT

----

-Made with ❤️ for the ChatGPT community